How to Optimize Your Website for SEO Purposes

 Export the keyword lists for the top 10 sites, and then merge all the keywords into a single Excel spreadsheet.

-With my top 3 sites, I have gotten a list of 8,000+ keywords.
-After removing the duplicates, the list was shrunken to 4,107 unique keywords.
+With my top 3 sites, I obtained a list of 8,000+ keywords.
+After removing the duplicates, the list was reduced to 4,107 unique keywords.

 merged keywords lists

-It would take me several days of work to go through the entire list!
-Fortunately, we can get rid of irrelevant keywords easily; we will filter them according to their CPC.
+It would take several days to go through the entire list!
+Fortunately, we can get rid of irrelevant keywords easily by filtering them according to their CPC.

 sort keywords according to ppc values

-Why do we sort the keywords this way?
+Why sort the keywords this way?
 Because companies pay a lot of money – up to $145 per click! – to have their ads displayed in Google’s search results whenever people are typing these keywords.
-Business owners don’t like to waste money, so keywords that have a big CPC must be very profitable.
+Business owners don’t like to waste money, so keywords with high CPC must be very profitable.

 My recommendation is to delete all the keywords that have a CPC value of under one dollar.
 It is true that some industries rely on search volume, rather than traffic quality, so use common sense.